 Always keen to develop and expand their musical knowledge and playing, they have been working with Professors Radu Blidar, Peter Bithell, Pascal Nemirovski, Gerardo Ribeiro and Liviu Prunaru.

-Based in London since 2010, the Duo performs regularly in the UK, namely in Aylesbury, Brighton and London (Victoria & Albert Museum, St. James’s Piccadilly, St. Martin in the Fields and Conway Hall).
+Based in London since 2010, the Duo performs regularly in the UK, namely in Aylesbury, Brighton, Edinburgh and London (Victoria & Albert Museum, Burgh House, St. James’s Piccadilly, St. Martin in the Fields and Conway Hall).
 They performed for the first time in France at the Grand Thêátre Opéra de Bordeaux, in 2015, and in March of the present year at the Landesgalerie in Linz, Austria.

-Future projects of the Dryads Duo include the close collaboration with Portuguese composers for the presentation of new commissioned works, as well as recitals in Edinburgh, Aylesbury, Oxford, London, Birmingham and Cardiff.
+Future projects of the Dryads Duo include the close collaboration with Portuguese composers for the presentation of new commissioned works.

 Portuguese violinist Carla Santos was awarded in 2009 a place at the prestigious Royal College of Music in London, studying with Professor Radu Blidar for her Master Degree in Performance.
 In the year 2011-2012, as a RCM Scholar, Carla Santos continued her studies with the same teacher, obtaining an Artist Diploma (with distinction).
 During these three years, Carla joined the RCM Symphony Orchestra, where she had the opportunity to work with some renowned conductors, such as Diego Masson, Sian Edwards, Rory MacDonald, Mikk Murdvee, Franck Ollu, Vladimir Jurowski, Lorin Maazel and Bernard Haitink.